 3) Invalidate a legal instrument.

+Pursuant to the information collected in 2016, supervisory control proceedings have been initiated based on a public complaint or application in two local government units.

 Administrative court

 As a rule, there are three conditions are applicable in determining the existence of a right to file an action: